rrreynaldo/comp3310-assignment-2/README.md

 The resulting text analysis are produced by the crawling code.

 ## What is in the report
-There are several component in the report:
+The report contains several components:
 - Unique Path - List all the unique selector path within the Gopher Server
 - Directory - All the resources that are encoded with the code `1` based on RFC1436 definition
 - Text File - All the text file resources that are encoded with the code `0` based on the RFC1436 definition